cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                    (xxx)
                  - Added the menu paths of CT2 and JCT in the foot notes.

-- Updated presentation about CT1 postponed to CT 1.5. (xxx) The description of the overall CrypTool project, and the information about the two other CT projects (CT2, JCT) are now in self-contained presentations.
+- Presentation about CT1 updated in March 2017.
+  The description of the overall CrypTool project, and the information about the two other CT projects (CT2, JCT) are now in self-contained presentations.

 - At January 18th, 2012 the new CrypTool website (CTP) was released.
 It describes the 5 sub projects of the CT project in an equivalent way.
+  This contains CT1.
   The CT Portal (CTP) uses Joomla as CMS.